People Capability Development: Key Tips to Improve Your Results

 Know Your People

 This is perhaps the single most commonly made recommendation when it comes to developing people’s capabilities.
-However, it bears repeating for all that.
+However, it bears repeating all that.
 Why?
-Simply put, leaders too often focus on the “how” while excluding the “who” and thereby bypass the “why”.
+Simply put, leaders too often focus on the “how” while excluding the “who” and thereby bypass the “why.”

 Get to know your people.
-Understand where they are, where they want to go, and then develop strategies that help them get from point A to point B while finding ways to make both the journey and the destination connect with your organization’s goals.
+Understand where they are and where they want to go, and then develop strategies that help them get from point A to point B while finding ways to connect the journey and destination with your organization’s goals.

 Don’t Be Afraid to Challenge Them

 All too often, L&D content is developed with the lowest common denominator in mind.
 While this is fine for mandatory corporate training, it’s a poor choice when it comes to professional development-related content.
 Don’t be afraid to challenge employees with learning.
 Without challenges, engagement and motivation begin to falter.
 With challenges, employees become more engaged in their learning, growth accelerates, and your people find greater value in your L&D offerings.

 Every organization has a skills gap somewhere, perhaps in more than one place.
 Without knowing where that gap is, your L&D efforts are largely a guessing game.
 Conduct a capabilities audit to determine what you need to be able to do and what people’s capabilities are necessary to achieve that.
 Want to deliver a better customer experience?
 Define what your people need to be capable of offering.
 Want to innovate with better quality products?
 Determine what your people need in terms of innovation-related capabilities.

 A capabilities audit will help you connect the dots and identify the dots you didn’t even know were there.
 Then, you can create a full picture rather than just a rough sketch.
 It’s the difference between a bucket brigade and a 21st-century fire suppression system.